AlfrescoArchive/alfresco-infrastructure-deployment/README.md

 ### Amazon EFS Storage (**NOTE!
 ONLY FOR AWS!**)

-Create a EFS storage on AWS and make sure it is in the same VPC as your cluster.
+Create an EFS storage on AWS and make sure it is in the same VPC as your cluster.
 Make sure you open inbound traffic in the security group to allow NFS traffic.
-Save the name of the server ex:
+Save the name of the server as in this example:

 ```bash
 export NFSSERVER=fs-d660549f.efs.us-east-1.amazonaws.com